 You are called to godliness, which is God’s likeness and glory.
 “All have sinned and fallen short of the glory of God.”
 But we have the Gospel that restores this.

 “In Adam” the was glory lost.
 “In Christ” the Glory is restored.
 If you are “in Christ” you are no longer part of the Adamic race, you are fallen no more.
-You have to learn to see what God sees, and He sees His Son in you.
+Because He is risen, and you accept His payment, you are risen too.
+You have to learn to see yourself as God sees you, and He sees His Son in you.
 You are joint heirs of the things of God.

 With any inheritance there must be a death to implement it and Christ died.
 The New Covenant is signed in His blood to expire the Old Covenant and there will be no 3rd covenant.
-Christ said He was finished, He hung His head and ceased.
-He took our death to die no more, He died for sin to deal with it no more.
+Christ said He was finished, He hung His head and ceased in the flesh.
+He took our death to die no more, He died for sin to deal with it once.
 He defeated Satan who was not His battle but man’s.
-As a man He recaptured the Glory from Satan that Satan stole from mankind in the Garden and He gives it back to us, to those who have faith in Him.
+As a man Jesus recaptured the Glory from Satan that he stole from humanity in the Garden.
+Christ now gives it back to those who have faith in Him.
 “We are in Him” this is true.

 This is why we are baptized into His death; to walk in newness of life, Resurrection life.
 As Paul said to “recon your old body dead.
 These are the basic principles of faith that set you free.
 Satan, sin and death have no hold on us any more.
-We are the Elect.
+In this way we become the Elect.
 Amen!

 Many of us have learned how to put off the old and put on the new, as Paul learned by the time he wrote Colossians 3, “Since you have put off the old man with his deeds,and you have put on the new man who is renewed in knowledge in the image and likeness of Him who created us.”
 This is to be a foregone conclusion.
 These words are fulfilled in Paul, and in those of us who have followed this transition by the Holy Spirit.